Changeling (film): Plot

-In the epilogue, we learn that after the hearing Captain Jones was suspended, Chief Davis was demoted and Los Angeles Mayor George Cryer chose not to run for re-election; that California's state legislature made it illegal to forcibly commit people to psychiatric facilities based solely on the word of authorities; that Rev. Briegleb continued to use his radio show to expose police misconduct and political corruption; that Wineville is said to have changed its name to Mira Loma to escape the stigma of the murders; and that Christine Collins reportedly never stopped searching for her son.
+Epilogue text states that Captain Jones was suspended, Chief Davis was demoted, and Mayor George Cryer did not run for re-election; that California made it illegal to commit people to psychiatric facilities based solely on the word of authorities; that Rev. Briegleb continued to use his radio show to expose police misconduct and political corruption; that Wineville changed its name to Mira Loma to escape the stigma of the murders; and that Christine Collins never stopped searching for her son.

 Cast

 Historical context

 In 1926, 13-year-old Sanford Clark was taken from his home in Saskatchewan (with the permission of his mother and reluctant father) by his uncle, 19-year-old Gordon Stewart Northcott.
 Northcott took Clark to a ranch in Wineville, California, where he regularly beat and sexually abused the boy—until August 1928, when the police took Clark into custody after his sister, 19-year-old Jessie Clark, informed them of the situation.
 Clark revealed that he was forced to help Northcott and his mother, Sarah Louise Northcott, in killing four young boys after Northcott had kidnapped and molested them.
 The police found no bodies at the ranch—Clark said they were dumped in the desert.
 However, Clark told police where the bodies had initially been buried on the Northcott property.
 Clark pointed out the initial burial location on the property and police discovered body parts, blood-stained axes and personal effects belonging to missing children.
 The Northcotts fled to Canada, but were arrested and extradited to the United States.
 Sarah Louise initially confessed to murdering Walter Collins, but she later retracted her statement which was rejected by the Judge; Gordon, who had confessed to killing four boys, did likewise.

 Christine Collins (the mother of Walter Collins) was placed in Los Angeles County Hospital by Captain Jones.
 After her release, she sued the police department twice, winning the second lawsuit.
 Although Captain Jones was ordered to pay Collins $10,800, he never did.
 A city council welfare hearing recommended that Jones and Chief of Police James E. Davis leave their posts, but both were later reinstated.
 The California State Legislature later made it illegal for the police to commit someone to a psychiatric facility without a warrant.
 Northcott was convicted of the murders of Lewis Winslow (12), Nelson Winslow (10) and an unidentified Mexican boy; after his conviction, Northcott was reported to have admitted to up to 20 murders, though he later denied the claim.
 Northcott was executed by hanging in 1930 at the age of 23.
-Sarah Louise was convicted of Walter Collins' murder and was sentenced to a lifetime in prison, but was later paroled by a judge after 12 years of incarceration.
+Sarah Louise was convicted of Walter Collins' murder and was sentenced to life in prison, but was paroled after 12 years of incarceration.
 In 1930, the residents of Wineville changed the town's name to Mira Loma to escape the notoriety brought by the case.